List of The Walking Dead (TV series) characters: The Governor

 The Governor (real name Philip Blake), portrayed by David Morrissey, is the leader of the fortified town of Woodbury and later the new leader of Martinez's Camp.
 He is shown to be a brutal, callous, cruel, cunning, highly intelligent, megalomaniacal, psychopathic, remorseless, and savage man who is a determined survivor and strong leader to those in his group.
 The Governor is also a seductive man and willing to kill anyone to secure the necessary supplies to strengthen his city.
-However, he loses his left eye in the comics in the television series loses his right eye in a brutal mano-a-mano confrontation with Michonne in which almost costs his life, and then begins to wear an eyepatch.
+However, he loses his eye in a brutal confrontation with Michonne, and then begins to wear an eyepatch.

 The day after he massacres The Governor's own people following the attempted attack on the prison, he returns to Woodbury and burns it to the ground.
 The town is then left a burnt-out husk, overrun with walkers, and uninhabitable.
 After he leaves Woodbury, he goes by his real name—Philip Blake—and briefly by the pseudonym of "Brian Heriot".
 During the final battle against Rick's group at the prison, just as he is about to kill Rick, he is stabbed in the back by Michonne.
 Shortly after, he is shot in the head by Lilly, which kills him instantly.
 Additionally, he has caused the deaths of Axel, Merle, Milton, Andrea, Martinez, and Hershel.